Xenophon: Relationship with Socrates

-Socrates: Xenophon vs. Plato

-Both Plato and Xenophon wrote an Apology concerning the death of Socrates.
-The two writers seem more concerned about answering questions that arose after the trial than about the actual charges.
-In particular, Xenophon and Plato are concerned with the failures of Socrates to defend himself.
-The Socrates that Xenophon portrayed was different from Plato's in multiple respects.
+Both Plato and Xenophon wrote Apology concerning the death of Socrates.
+Xenophon and Plato seem to be concerned with the failures of Socrates to defend himself.
 Xenophon asserts that Socrates dealt with his prosecution in an exceedingly arrogant manner, or at least was perceived to have spoken arrogantly.
 Conversely, while not omitting it completely, Plato worked to temper that arrogance in his own Apology.
-Xenophon framed Socrates' defense, which both men admit was not prepared at all, not as a failure to effectively argue his side, but as striving for death even in the light of unconvincing charges.
+Xenophon framed Socrates' defense, which both men admit was not prepared at all, not as a failure to argue, but as striving for death even in the light of unconvincing charges.
 As Danzig interprets it, convincing the jury to condemn him even on unconvincing charges would be a rhetorical challenge worthy of the great persuader.
-Xenophon uses this interpretation as justification for Socrates' arrogant stance and conventional failure.
-By contrast, Plato does not go so far as to claim that Socrates actually desired death but seems to argue that Socrates was attempting to demonstrate a higher moral standard and teach a lesson.
-This places Socrates in a higher moral position than his prosecutors, a typical Platonic example of absolving "Socrates from blame in every conceivable way."
+By contrast, Plato argued that Socrates was attempting to demonstrate a higher moral standard and teach a lesson.